View content caching logs and statistics on Mac

 Open the Activity Monitor app on your Mac, then click Cache.

 The Cache option is available in Activity Monitor only after content caching has been turned on once.
 If you don’t see the Cache option, try restarting Activity Monitor.

 For a description of the available statistics, see View content cache activity in the Activity Monitor User Guide.

 You can use the statistics to evaluate the performance of a content cache.
 For example:

 Determine whether content caching is working: The content cache is working if the values in the Data Served row are greater than zero.

 Determine whether content caching is helping: The closer the Data Served From Cache values are to the Data Served values, the more content caching is helping.

 Determine whether the content cache has enough space: If the values in the Maximum Cache Pressure row are higher than 50%, the content cache needs more space.
 You can assign more space to it, move the cache to a larger volume, or do both.
 For information about changing the cache size, see Set the cache size.
-For information about moving the cache, see Manage content caching from the command line on Mac.
+For information about moving the cache, see Manage content caching from the command line.